Report of the Supervisory Board

 Overview

 The Chairman of the Supervisory Board was in close, trusting, and regular contact with the Executive Board, especially the Chairman of the Executive Board, where they discussed matters of strategy, planning, and business development.
 Without delay, the Chairman of the Executive Board notified the Chairman of the Supervisory Board of significant events of relevance to the assessment of the company’s position and development, as well as to the running of the company, and the Chairman of the Supervisory Board, like the board as a whole, was heavily involved in the strategic considerations and decision-making processes of the Executive Board.
-The report by the Chairman of the Executive Board was supported by regular reports from the members of the Executive Board responsible for Finance and Sales, as well as ad hoc reports from other portfolio holders.
+The report by the Chairman of the Executive Board was supported by regular reports from the members of the Executive Board responsible for Finance and Sales, as well as ad hoc reports from other responsible executives.
 The Supervisory Board dedicated considerable time to the reports of the Executive Board.

 Aside from the regular reports, the Executive Board submitted regular, timely, and comprehensive reports to the Supervisory Board on all material aspects of relevance to the company and transactions requiring approval.
 This made it possible to address individual topics specifically, such as the progress of individual vehicle projects.

 Reports were regularly received from the Supervisory Board’s committees at the plenary meetings.
-Thanks to the intensive and diligent preparation for individual issues within the relevant committees, decisions were able to be made efficiently and on a considered basis at the plenary meetings.
+Thanks to intensive and diligent preparation for individual issues within the relevant committees, decisions were able to be made efficiently and on a considered basis at the plenary meetings.

 Additionally, the representatives of shareholders and employees normally met for separate advance discussions in the run-up to Supervisory Board meetings.